Solutions due by 5pm on Friday, February 12.

 For part 3: if you solve this problem via programming, just submit your code.
 If you do it by hand, submit English instructions that would be precise enough for anyone with basic math skills to follow.

 This problem is brought to you by Dr. Lisa Torrey

 Submit your solutions to Dr. Choong-Soo Lee.
 You may leave a hard copy in his mailbox or submit an electronic file via Dropbox.
 Good luck!

 Subscribe to the SLU POW electronic delivery service!
-Simply send a blank email to Choong-Soo Lee with the words "Subscribe POW" in the subject line.
-You will be among the first to receive the new POW each Friday in PDF format.
-You may remove your name from the mailing list at any point by sending a similar email with a subject line reading "Unsubscribe POW".
+You will be among the first to receive the new POW announcement each Friday.
+You may remove your name from the mailing list at any point by following the link in your email.
 The list will be used only to send messages related to the Problem of the Week.